 Beeswax provides emollient (soothing and skin-softening), healing, and protective properties, as well as creating a solid base for the balm.
 It was used worldwide for centuries for just those reasons, until it was replaced with petroleum by-products.

 I use treatment-free beeswax, meaning the bees aren’t treated with chemicals for any reason, which ensures that there are at least no added toxins stored in the wax.
-It’s not possible to find organic beeswax, since beekeepers can’t control where the bees pollinate, and therefore have no idea what environmental toxins they’ve been exposed to and that remain in the wax.
+It’s not possible to find organic beeswax in the US, since beekeepers can’t control where the bees pollinate, and therefore have no idea what environmental toxicants they’ve been exposed to and that remain in the wax.
 (If someone tells you they’ve got organic beeswax, be very, very skeptical.)

 Calendula is a powerful vulnerary (used for the treatment of wounds), antiseptic, anti-inflammatory, and a mild astringent.
 It is used worldwide, both internally and externally, to treat (among many other things): bruises, burns, cramps, diarrhea, eczema, fevers, skin ulcers, skin infections, sores, swollen glands, and rashes.
 It’s safe to use on children, being the main healing ingredient in many balms for cradle cap, diaper rash, heat rash, thrush, and other skin irritations.